 Beginning in 1991, Dr. Wilden held various senior roles within the Ferring Group, ultimately serving as Executive Vice President and CFO of Ferring Pharmaceuticals between 2000 and 2017.
 During his tenure with the Ferring Group, Dr. Wilden also served as member of the board of directors for various subsidiaries of the Ferring Group.
-Following his resignation as Executive Vice President and CFO in 2017, Dr. Wilden has continued to hold various directorships and advisory roles within the Ferring Group.
-Due to the Group's ongoing business relationship with the Ferring Group, which is also considered a related party, and his recent role as Executive Chair of PolyPeptide, Dr. Wilden is assessed as not independent.
+Following his resignation as Executive Vice President and CFO in 2017, Dr. Wilden held various directorships and advisory roles within the Ferring Group.
+Due to Dr. Wilden's prior roles within the Ferring Group and the Group's ongoing business relationship with the Ferring Group, which is considered a related party, Dr. Wilden has been assessed as not independent.
+Dr. Wilden has concluded all his mandates at Ferring Group by the end of 31 December 2024.
 10

-• Group Executive Chair (30 January 2023-30 September 2023)
+Group Executive Chair (30 January 2023-30 September 2023)

-- Member of the board of directors of the Suisse Polar Foundation, Switzerland (since 2018) - Chair of the board of directors of Project HOPE Suisse International Foundation, Switzerland (since 2015) - Member / Vice-Chair of the board of directors of Project HOPE, USA (since 2012)
+- Member of the board of directors of the Suisse Polar Foundation, Switzerland (since 2018) - Chair of the board of directors of Project HOPE Suisse International Foundation, Switzerland (since 2015) - · Member / Vice-Chair of the board of directors of Project HOPE, US (since 2012)

-- Executive Chair of the board of directors of Ferring International Center SA, Switzerland (2002-August 2023) - Vice-Chair of the board of directors of Schlumberger AG, Austria (2014-2022) - Member of the board of directors of Ferring Ventures SA (previously named Trizell Holding SA), Switzerland (2014-June 2021) - Member / Chair of the Audit Committee / Vice-Chair of the board of directors of Lonza Group AG, Switzerland (2004-2014) - Executive Vice-President and CFO of Ferring Pharmaceuticals, Switzerland (2000-2017) - Member of the board of directors of Trace Biotech AG, Germany (1999-2002)
+- Member of the board of directors of Ferring International Center SA, Switzerland (2002-December 2024, Executive Chair 2002-December 2023) - · Vice-Chair of the board of directors of Schlumberger AG, Austria (2014-2022) - Member of the board of directors of Ferring Ventures SA (previously named Trizell Holding SA), Switzerland (2014-June 2021) - Member / Chair of the Audit Committee / Vice-Chair of the board of directors of Lonza Group AG, Switzerland (2004-2014) - Executive Vice-President and CFO of Ferring Pharmaceuticals, Switzerland (2000-2017)

 9 Dr. Peter Wilden assumed the role of Executive Chair on 30 January 2023 following the resignation of the then current CEO.
 Upon the appointment of Juan José González as CEO effective 12 April 2023 and the completion of his introduction to PolyPeptide, Dr. Wilden stepped down from his executive duties as of 30 September 2023 and continued his role as Chair of the Board of Directors.
+In light of the interim and limited duties as Executive Chair in 2023, Dr. Peter Wilden continues to be assessed as "non-executive".

-Ferring Group is disclosed in note 22 "Related parties" of the consolidated financial statements in the Financial Report 2023 as a related party because it is related to the Company through the Esperante Investments Group ownership structure.
-For further information, see note 22 "Related parties" of the consolidated financial statements in the Financial Report 2023.
+10 Ferring Group is disclosed in note 22 "Related parties" of the consolidated financial statements in the Financial Report 2024 as a related party because it is related to the Company through the Esperante Investments Group ownership structure.
+For further information, see note 22 "Related parties" of the consolidated financial statements in the Financial Report 2024.